twobithack/hues-of-life/README.md

 ## Controls

+### Touchscreen

+Tap and swipe to populate cells.
+Multitouch is also supported.

 ### Mouse and Keyboard

-<kbd>Space</kbd> to pause and resume simulation.

-Left-click and drag the cursor to spawn new cells.
+Left-click and drag to populate cells.
-Select color of new cells via keyboard keys:
+Use keyboard to select color for new cells:

 <kbd>R</kbd> - red
 <kbd>G</kbd> - green